 On the morning of Wednesday, September 20, 2017, Hurricane Maria struck Puerto Rico, devastating the island and plunging all of its 3.4 million residents into a desperate humanitarian crisis.
 Hurricane Maria is the worst storm to hit Puerto Rico in over 80 years, and arrived only two weeks after Hurricane Irma passed just north of the island and left the entire Island without power.
 The effect on Puerto Rican families — and the island’s infrastructure will take many years to heal.
-TC has partnered with Group Missions Trip to go on our very first church missions trip.
+TC has partnered with Group Missions Trip to go on our second church missions trip to Puerto Rico.
 Group Missions have had strong relationships in Puerto Rico for over 10 years.
 We will be working at a specially chosen location, the week we are in PR, not only are we going to help transform a location but, we too will be leaving transformed, changed.
 Let’s be the one as in “Isaiah 6:8 ESV“- And I heard the voice of the Lord saying, “Whom shall I send, and who will go for us?”
 Then I said, “Here am I!
 Send me.”

 For further information email: firstname.lastname@example.org

 Types of Projects